johanmazoyer/Asterix/docs/install.rst

     $ conda activate asterix

-Run the setup file to install Asterix.
-Due to the continually developing nature of Asterix, you should always use the current version of the code on `GitHub <https://github.com/johanmazoyer/Asterix>`_, install in "develop mode", allowing frequent updates when pulling:
+Now run the setup file to install Asterix.
+Due to the continually developing nature of Asterix, you should always use the current version of the code on `GitHub <https://github.com/johanmazoyer/Asterix>`_, install in "develop mode" ("-e" editing option), allowing frequent updates when pulling:

 .. code-block:: bash